Switajski/FlexibleOrders/README.md

 Getting started
 ---------------
-FlexibleOrders is developed with Eclipse with Spring Tool Suite (STS).
+FlexibleOrders is developed with Eclipse.
 In order to get to the code stuff run from command line:

 `git clone git@github.com:Switajski/FlexibleOrders.git`